apache/cassandra-java-driver/manual/statements/built/README.md

-Besides the most often used `set` operation, there is a plenty of operations for work with all types of collections (lists, maps & sets): `add`, `discard`, `prepend`, `put`, `remove`, `setIdx`, etc.  For full list see the [QueryBuilder]'s documentation.
+Besides the most often used `set` operation, there is a plenty of operations for work with all types of collections (lists, maps & sets): `add`, `discard`, `prepend`, `put`, `remove`, `setIdx`, etc.  For the full list of operations, see the [QueryBuilder]'s documentation.

-To update counters you can use the `incr` & `decr` functions that takes the column name, and value by which column will be increased or decreased:
+To update counters you can use the `incr` & `decr` functions that take the column name, and the value by which column will be increased or decreased:

 ```java
 BuiltStatement query = QueryBuilder.update("counters")
         .with(incr("counter", 1)).where(eq("id", 1));
 ```

-Similarly to insert statements, it's also possible to perform conditional update by calling either `ifExists` to perform only if entry exists, or calling `onlyIf` with `Clause` object - in this case row will be updated only if clause returns true:
+Similarly to insert statements, it's also possible to perform conditional updates by calling either `ifExists` (to perform the update only if the entry exists), or by calling `onlyIf` with a `Clause` object—in this case the row will be updated only if the clause returns true:

 ```java
 Statement updateStatement = QueryBuilder.update("test").with(set("t", "test 1"))
         .where(eq("id", 1)).ifExists();
 ```

-Setting the TTL & write timestamp is done the same way as described in previous section.
+Setting the TTL & write timestamp is done the same way as for insert statements.

 ### Deleting data